rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% read_before_4 "This tutorial is part 3 of 5 in this series."
 "Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 2:" "A GraphQL Tutorial for Beginners" "https://www.robinwieruch.de/graphql-tutorial" "Part 4:" "A Apollo Client Tutorial for Beginners" "https://www.robinwieruch.de/graphql-apollo-client-tutorial" "Part 5:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}

 In this client-sided GraphQL application we'll build together, you will learn how to combine React with GraphQL.
 There is no clever library like {{% a_blank "Apollo Client" "https://github.com/apollographql/apollo-client" %}} or {{% a_blank "Relay" "https://github.com/facebook/relay" %}} to help you get started yet, so instead, you will perform GraphQL queries and mutations with basic HTTP requests.
 Later, in the next application we are going to build together, I'll introduce Apollo as a GraphQL client for your React.js application.
-For now, the application we build should should only show how to use GraphQL in React with HTTP.
+For now, the application we build should only show how to use GraphQL in React with HTTP.

 Along the way, you will build a simplified GitHub client, basically an issue tracker for GitHub, that consumes {{% a_blank "GitHub's GraphQL API" "https://developer.github.com/v4/" %}}.
 You will perform GraphQL queries and mutations to read and write data, and by the end, you should be able to showcase a GraphQL in React example that can be used by other developers as a learning tool.
 The final application you are going to build can be found in this {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-vanilla" %}}.